 - Then zoom out 3 cities wide and search just for shortest version of the name.
 (Especially important with attorneys who often set up multiple satellite offices that are in violation.)

-Note: Before doing anything listed below, always make sure you check all the listings to see if there are reviews that need to be moved to the one that you should be keeping.
+Note: Before performing the Google Maps optimization strategies below, always make sure you check all the listings to see if there are reviews that need to be moved to the one that you should be keeping.

 What are the types duplicates?